Mizuki, the one left behind by Reiji and everyone else during the battle against Rajas, grits her teeth.

 “….What was that?”

 “This is confidential information to my country.
-I am not in a position to answer to such an influential person of a foreign country as yourself, your Highness, Princess Graziela.”
+I am not in a position to answer to such an influential person of a foreign country as yourself, your Highness, Princess Graziella.”

 Still, Felmenia refuses to yield.
 “The gravity of the situation is irrelevant, confidential means confidential.
 This applies regardless if it’s an allied country, even if a shared information network regarding mazoku exists.
 This matter is not one of which I can speak.”

-Graziela’s eyebrows turn inward as her face spazzes and she clicks her tongue.
+Graziella’s eyebrows turn inward as her face spazzes and she clicks her tongue.
 The situation is getting out of hand, but Felmenia declared the matter a national secret.
-Neither Titania nor Hadrias, high ranking individuals within Aster Kingdom, will allow Graziela to gain information through force.
-They will ensure Graziela behaves herself.
+Neither Titania nor Hadrias, high ranking individuals within Aster Kingdom, will allow Graziella to gain information through force.
+They will ensure Graziella behaves herself.